The Bee Blog

 So yes, bees make honey, but not many of them.

-And yes, bees sting, but if they do they die, so it is an action of last resort when they are protecting their hive or are made very angry.
+And yes, bees sting, but if they do some will die, so it is an action of last resort when they are protecting their hive or are made very angry.
 Leave a bee alone and it will leave you alone.
-This is unlike the wasp which is aggressive and seems to enjoy stinging, and they don’t loose the sting so can do it again.
+This is unlike the wasp which is often aggressive and can spoil a summer picnic by not going away.
+The common wasp is the one with the very narrow waist.

 Power lines and bees June 2018